ahmed-n-abdeltwab/blog/_posts/2025-06-03-database-transactions-primary-keys.md

 ## Key Characteristics

-### Read-Only Transactions
+### Read-Only Transaction Characteristics

-- Can be explicitly set to read-only to block any write attempts, adding a layer of safety.
+- Can be explicitly set too read-only to block any write attempts, adding a layer of safety.
 - In databases like PostgreSQL, transactions are treated as read-only by default until a write operation is attempted, at which point they become read-write and require additional resources.

-### Primary Keys
+### Primary Key Characteristics

 - **Sequential IDs**:
   - Small size (e.g., 4 bytes for an integer).